jamesaduncan/osom.guide/src/doctrine.md

 ### Do we recognise that strategy is iterative?

-Instead of long winded plans, we will have direction towards a position and adapt as needed.
+Instead of long-winded plans, we will have a direction towards a position and adapt as needed.
 We will "cross the river by feeling the stones".
 Do we pick a direction and stick to it, while adapting to challenges along the way?
 Once we've set a direction we commit to it.

 There will often be hurdles and obstacles but we don't just simply abandon a direction because a single step is challenging.
 We try to find paths around the obstacles.
 When we're building systems and a common component isn't quite as expected then that is a potential opportunity.